EhsanPeymani/Matlab_Csharp_using_MWArray/README.md

 The generated MATLAB .NET Assembly is found in Matlab .NET Libraries folder.

-Read the readme file in Matlab folder, for details of implementation and requirements.
+IMPORTANT >>> Read the readme file in Matlab folder, for details of implementation and requirements.

 The solution has two projects: